 The Northern Company issued 100,000 shares of its $1 par value common stock and 25,000 shares of its $100 par value preferred stock.
 Make journal entries to record these transactions in the books of Northern Company if the shares are issued:

 - at $10 per share of common stock and $120 per share of preferred stock.

 - at $0.8 per share of common stock and $80 per share of preferred stock.

 (i).
 When common and preferred shares are issued at par:

 (ii).
 When common and preferred shares are issued above par:

 (iii).
 When common and preferred shares are issued below par:

-Notice that in all the cases discussed above, both common and preferred stocks have been recorded with par value.
-When the company receives more than the par value, it records a credit in additional paid-in capital account and when, on the other hand, it receives less than the par value, it records a debit in the “discount on common/preferred stock account”.
+Notice that in all the cases discussed above, both common and preferred stocks have been recorded at their par value.
+When a company receives more than the par value, it records a credit in the “additional paid-in capital common/preferred stock account,” and when, on the other hand, it receives less than the par value, it records a debit in the “discount on common/preferred stock account.”